datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop3.md

 boolean vibration_enabled = false;
 ```

-Then, in loop() we want to listen to command sent via Serial connection (in this case
+Then, in loop(), we want to listen to commands sent via the Serial connection (in this case
 through the USB cable).
 We use Serial.read(), which gives us the last character received
 via Serial.
 Let's define that sending: